Always leave them wanting more!

 The formulas behind these recommendations are based on feedback collected from over 40 executives, more than 100 managers/directors and hundreds of experienced analysts.
 Of course, no formula is universal, so use these recommendations as guidelines and tailor them based on your industry, your company, your experiences with the audience and your success with past presentations.

 The hardest part for many analysts is offering a course of action that is grounded in their analysis.
 However, for business decision-makers, this is where an analyst actually creates the greatest value for the company.
 Our data shows that making useful course of action recommendations is critical to the long-term success of analyst teams.
 If you are nervous about recommendations, a good approach is to share the level of uncertainty about your analysis and consider sharing how you will measure the success or need for course corrections as course actions are implemented by the decision-maker.
+Sometimes, it is reasonable for the course of action to be more research and/or analysis before changing a business process.

 For ideas on dealing with uncertainty in your presentations, see our article on honesty in analytics.
 This article includes examples of sharing information about uncertainty in your analyses.